 In May 2014 It beat the best run between Plymouth and Bristol by more than three minutes when it covered the 127.6 miles in 2 hours 10 minutes and 4 seconds.

-5043 is currently based at Tyseley and is certified to run on mainlines and has a valid boiler certificate until towards the end of 2018.
-It is anticipated that it will be only out of service for three to six months as it is planned to undertake a very quick overhaul.
+It was anticipated that it will be only out of service for three to six months as it was planned to undertake a very quick overhaul. the boiler was not lifted off the frames until August 2020.

 |Home Base||Current Status||Owner|